 Would you take on this project or put a Murphy bed in your home?
 We love how it’s turned this room into a multi-purpose room…and it looks beautiful!

-Update: We recently replaced the flooring in this space!
-Moving the murphy bed out of the room and back in was a bit of a beast.
-Check out my post with tips for installing LifeProof Luxury Vinyl Plank flooring, as well as some of the other DIYs I’ve done for this space: the cat house side table build plans, the plywood planter with hairpin legs, the DIY photo ledge shelving, and the toy box bench!
+We’ve been hard at work finishing up this space over the last year.
+We recently replaced the flooring; check out my post with tips for installing LifeProof Luxury Vinyl Plank flooring.
+Other DIYs I’ve done for this space: the cat house side table build plans, the plywood planter with hairpin legs, the DIY photo ledge shelving, and the toy box bench!